-

 Please briefly describe the regulatory framework and landscape of both equity and debt capital market in your jurisdiction, including the major regimes, regulators and authorities.

-The main capital markets law in Indonesia is Law 8 of 1995 on Capital Markets as amended by Law 4 of 2023 on Development and Strengthening of Financial Sectors (“Capital Markets Law”).
-The Capital Markets Law regulates all capital markets aspects in Indonesia, including public offering of securities, disclosures and reporting, stock exchange, issuer, clearing and guarantee institution, depository and settlement institution, securities company and financial advisor, and criminal activities in the capital markets sector.
+The capital markets law in Indonesia is Law 8 of 1995 on Capital Markets as amended by Law 4 of 2023 on Development and Strengthening of Financial Sectors (“Capital Markets Law”).
+The Capital Markets Law regulates all capital markets aspects in Indonesia, including public offering of equity or debt securities, disclosures and reporting, stock exchange, issuer, clearing and guarantee institution, depository and settlement institution, securities company and financial advisor, and criminal activities in the capital markets sector.

 -